Stroomversnelling/monitoring_udb_resource_server/README.md

 3. Review and remove the ".example" extension from the sqlite database

 4. Create csv files such as in the csv folder with the appropriate users, connection IDs (random 20 char alphanumeric), and contracts.
 Review the example sqlite database if in doubt about how the data is structured and constrained.
-Some constraints, for example on data format are only enforced through the python management app on import.
+Some constraints, for example on data format, are only enforced through the python management app on import.

 5. Generate a permanent token for your management app